 Government makes "restriction-testing declaration" and issues compulsory testing notice in respect of specified "restricted area" in Aberdeen

-"We understand that this exercise will cause inconvenience to the public.
+The Government spokesman said, "We understand that this exercise will cause inconvenience to the public.
 The Government has made arrangements to carry out testing for all persons present in the 'restricted area' as soon as possible.
-The aim is to strive to complete testing of all identified persons subject to compulsory testing and confirm the results, and finish the exercise at around 7.30am tomorrow.
+The aim is to strive to complete testing of all identified persons subject to compulsory testing and confirm the results, and finish the exercise at around 6.30am tomorrow.
 The Government will make a public announcement when the declaration expires officially.
 In the cases in which employees are unable to go to work because of the declaration, the Government hopes their employers can exercise discretion and not deduct the salaries or benefits of the employees."

 If staying in the "restricted area" will cause unreasonable hardship to individuals who are not residents in the area when the declaration takes effect, government officers may exercise discretion and allow that person to leave the area after considering the individual circumstances.
 That person must have followed the instructions to undergo testing and leave his/her personal information for contact purposes.

 According to the compulsory testing notice to be issued today, any person who had been present at the above building for more than two hours from December 27, 2021 to January 16, 2022, even if they were not present in the "restricted area" at the time when the declaration took effect, must undergo compulsory testing on or before January 18, 2022.
 As a mutant strain is involved, and having considered relevant infection risks, for prudence's sake, vaccinated persons and persons who have recently been tested are also required to undergo testing.